 - 3.1.
-In accordance with the General Rules an examination shall be written or oral or by portfolio presentation.

-- 3.2.
-The final mark will comprise:

-- 3.2.1.
-National Diploma First Year Level:

-- Practical subjects

-- 40% year mark

-- 60% portfolio presentation which shall include a compulsory controlled project.

-- 3.2.2.
-National Diploma Second and Third Year Level:

-- Practical subjects

-- 40% year mark

-- 60% portfolio presentation which may include a compulsory controlled project.

-- 3.2.3.
-Bachelor of Technology:

-- 100% portfolio presentation and report.

-- 3.2.4.
-Master of Applied Arts:

-- either: 50% dissertation plus 50% project portfolio or 100% dissertation.

-- examination will be conducted as described in the DUT Postgraduate Guide.
+In accordance with the General Rules an examination shall be written or oral or by portfolio presentation. - 3.2.
+The final mark will comprise: - 3.2.1.
+Bachelor's degree First and Second Year Level (Phase In): Practical subjects - 40% semester mark - 60% portfolio presentation which shall include a compulsory controlled project. - 3.2.2.
+NDIP Third Year Level (Phase Out): - Practical subjects - 40% year mark - 60% portfolio presentation which may include a compulsory controlled project. - 3.2.3.
+B Tech (Phase Out): - 100% portfolio presentation and report. - 3.2.4.
+MA Applied Arts: - either: 50% dissertation plus 50% project portfolio or 100% dissertation. - examination will be conducted as described in the DUT Postgraduate Guide. - 3.2.5.
+Doctor of Philosophy in Visual and Performing Arts: - thesis which may be accompanied by a practical component. - examination will be conducted as described in the DUT Postgraduate Guide.